-- Description: What happened? - Feelings: What were you thinking and feeling?

-- Evaluation: What was good and bad about the experience? - Analysis: What was good and oud dood the experiAnalysis: What sense can you make of the situation?
-Conclusion: What else could you have done?
-Action: What will you do differently next time?
+- Description: What happened? - Feelings: What were you thinking and feeling? - Evaluation: What was good and bad about the experience? - Analysis: What sense can you make of the situation? - Conclusion: What else could you have done? - Action: What will you do differently next time?